 For further information or clarification, please contact:

-Health and Safety Service, Public Safety and Regulation, Room 602, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Health and Safety Service, Directorate of Operations and Regulatory Services, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Phone: 0191 2116102 Fax: 0191 2777166 Email: email@example.com